What we do

 Call for Applications

-Applications are open to persons, who are in training (academic or operational) as well as young professionals whose main place of residence is in Europe.
-Participants must be between 18 and 25 years old.
+Applications are open to people in full-time education (academic or vocational) as well as young professionals whose main place of residence is in Europe.
+Participants must be between the ages of 18 and 25 years old.

 What our members say: